-In the information below, note that his first name was Raden (not Rayden).
+In the information below, note that his first name may be Raden (not Rayden).
 Pure guess - he probably got nicknamed "Ray" as a child.
 And as time went by, Raden/Ray morphed into Rayden.

-The Family Search website, ProQuest obituaries, California Death Index, and the Social Security Death Index (SSDI) have info on our B-western actor Ray Jones:
+The Family Search website (free), Ancestry.com (subscription), ProQuest obituaries, California Death Index, Social Security Death Index (SSDI), newspapers and other sources have info on our B western actor Ray Jones.

 (Old Corral collection)

 Sitting at the saloon table with their beers are Ray Jones (left) and unidentified player (right).
-In the background left to right are Jack Evans, Benny Corbett and Chester Gan.
-Crop from a production still from the Reb Russell oater FIGHTING THROUGH (Willis Kent, 1934).
+Left to right In the background are Jack Evans, Benny Corbett and Chester Gan.
+Crop from a still from the Reb Russell oater FIGHTING THROUGH (Willis Kent, 1934).

 (Courtesy of Les Adams)

-Above from left to right are Marjorie Manners, Archie Ricks, Ray Jones, Buster Crabbe, unidentified man and woman, Frank Hagney, unidentified woman, I. Stanford Jolley (with the six-shooter), and on the far right is an unidentifed player.
-Production still from Crabbe's BLAZING FRONTIER (PRC, 1943).
+Above from left to right are Marjorie Manners, Archie Ricks, Ray Jones, Buster Crabbe, unidentified man and woman, Frank Hagney, unidentified woman, I. Stanford Jolley (with the six-shooter), and on the far right is an unidentified player.
+Still from Crabbe's BLAZING FRONTIER (PRC, 1943).
 Don't be fooled by the badge on Hagney as he and Stan Jolley are the gang leaders in this Billy the Kid yarn.